10 Questions with ... David Jacobs

 BRIEF CAREER SYNOPSIS:

-1. What got you interested in the record business?
+1. How did you become interested in the record business?

 4. Where do you get your greatest pleasure in doing record promotion?